Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Shower profiles

 \section{Shower profiles}

 Figures~\ref{fig:part_dist_1e8}~and~\ref{fig:part_dist_1e9} show the longitudinal particle and energy distributions of respectively the simulated air shower at a primary energy of $E_p = 10^{17}$~eV and $E_p = 10^{18}$~eV, both with a zenith angle $\theta = 0$.
 The air-ice boundary is located at a depth of $729$~g/cm$^2$, which means the distributions only show the in-air particle cascade.

-Figures~\ref{fig:E_dens_1e8}~and~\ref{fig:E_dens_1e9} show the energy deposited in ice by the in-ice particle cascades of respectively the simulated air shower at a primary energy of $E_p = 10^{17}$~eV and $E_p = 10^{18}$~eV, both with a zenith angle $\theta = 0$.
+Figure~\ref{fig:Ecum_comb} shows the total energy contained within a given radius from the shower core at the air-ice boundary for both showers.
+The energy deposited in the ice by both particle cascades is shown in Figure~\ref{fig:E_dens_both}.